That's TV: Office and studio locations

-In December 2019, Star & Crescent published the following update to its story about the closure of 13 studios in That's TV's network of 20 licences: That's TV chief executive Daniel Cass had previously told BBC News in July 2019: "Does it make sense to be investing resources in 20 physical premises where you're tying up quite a lot of your reporters and journalists in administration and technical work rather than doing what we're doing going forward, which is freeing them up to spend significant time to be journalists?"
+In December 2019, the Star & Crescent published the following update to its story about the closure of 13 studios in That's TV's network of 20 licences: That's TV chief executive Daniel Cass had previously told BBC News in July 2019: "Does it make sense to be investing resources in 20 physical premises where you're tying up quite a lot of your reporters and journalists in administration and technical work rather than doing what we're doing going forward, which is freeing them up to spend significant time to be journalists?"
 This comment referred to That's TV's premises across the UK and implied that the company had, or at least wanted to have, premises for each of its 20 licences.
 The comment implied that the company, "going forward", wanted to do something different compared to what it had been doing.
 In the interest of accuracy, Star & Crescent found evidence that this is a misleading comment from Cass.
 Former That's TV Scotland freelancers said there was a lack of premises in Scotland, meaning there were not "20 physical premises" for each of the 20 licences.
 Freelancers said there was only one studio in Scotland, which served all of the five Scottish licences.
 Freelancers also had to work from home or use WiFi in Costas and Starbucks, or Regus business lounges, in their local areas.
 This was because, out of the five Scottish licences, Glasgow was the only locality that had a permanent production office.
 Prior to Cass' comment to BBC News in July 2019, Ofcom had also confirmed in a freedom of information reply in April 2019 that it had no address details for either production offices or studios in the licensed areas of Aberdeen, Ayr, Dundee and Edinburgh.
 This also means that That's TV did not have 20 studios in its network, so the BBC News article was incorrect.

 In 2021, Ofcom agreed to the request from That's TV to reduce the number of production bases it has in regards to its newsgathering with some local news items to be produced outside the broadcast areas the company holds the licence for.
 That's TV hopes to have most of its news bulletins produced in studios based in Salford (for England) or Glasgow (for Scotland), with additional offices operating in Reading, Norwich, and Swansea (with news programmes for Wales to be either produced in Salford or Glasgow in the future).